Through the Lens of Human-Human Collaboration: A Configurable Research Platform for Exploring Human-Agent Collaboration: System Design

 \subsubsection{Participant Interface}

-The participant interface uses a three-column layout that generalizes across common experimental paradigms by separating visual modules for private state, social interaction, task operations, and shared awareness.
-An example participant interface for the Shape Factory experiment, which is used in the case study in Section~\ref{sec: case_study}, is shown in Figure~\ref{fig:participantUI}.
+The participant interface uses a three-column layout that can generalize across common experimental paradigms by separating visual modules for private state, social interaction, task operations, and shared awareness.
+An example participant interface for the Shape Factory experiment, which is used in the case study in Section~\ref{sec: case_study1}, is shown in Figure~\ref{fig:participantUI}.

 The \textbf{left column} presents private state and individual actions.
-The \textit{My Status} module shows individual resources and role-dependent capacities that are not necessarily visible to others, which could support studies of interdependence and strategic planning.
+The \textit{My Status} module shows individual resources and role-dependent capacities that are not necessarily visible to others.
 The \emph{My Action} module provides affordances for private actions, such as producing a resource or making an independent decision.
-The \emph{My Task} module displays individual or collaborative goals and fulfillment status, which could support shared plans and reduce coordination overhead by making the task structure explicit.
+The \emph{My Task} module displays individual or collaborative goals and fulfillment status.
+The \textbf{right column} is a fully configurable shared \textit{Information Dashboard}.
+The dashboard makes workspace awareness~\cite{dourish1992awareness, gutwin2002descriptive} a customizable visual module; researchers can select what information to disclose, to whom, and at what level of granularity.

 The \textbf{middle column} contains the \textit{Social} module for all participant interactions.
 This is supported by fruitful CSCW research that has underscored the importance of communication and negotiation affordances for studying trust, information grounding, and collaboration effectiveness~\cite{straus1997technology, bos2002effects, hinds2003out}.
 Here, a \textit{Trading} page supports resource exchange and can be adaptive to broader collaborative decision-making activities.
 A separate \textit{Chat} page supports text-based communication between participants.
 Researchers can configure trading with free-form or protocol-bounded offers to study negotiation dynamics and coalition formation~\cite{poole1991conflict}.
-For the chat functionalities, we implemented three variations: private messages, group messages, or be disabled entirely.
-LLM agents can interact with human participants through trading and messaging by following the instructions and action spaces specified in ACP.
-The \textbf{right column} is a fully configurable shared \textit{Information Dashboard}.
-The dashboard makes workspace awareness~\cite{dourish1992awareness, gutwin2002descriptive} a customizable visual module; researchers can select what information to disclose, to whom, and at what level of granularity.
+For the chat functionalities, we implemented three variations: private messages, group messages, or disabled them entirely.

 While this three-column layout serves as a default, the underlying modules are independent components that can be rearranged, enabled, or disabled through the Experiment Configuration Language for different experimental paradigms.